Keeping it Local: Shop Whidbey on Small Business Saturday

-Halloween is over, which means the holidays are officially here!
+The holidays are officially here and they look a little different with COVID-19 this year.
 We might be guilty of playing a Christmas tune or two already.
-We’ve been googling sweet potato recipes, and boxes of decorations are beginning to emerge from storage.
+We’ve been googling sweet potato recipes, and boxes of decorations are emerging from storage early to brighten up the season.

-The holidays are a time for dazzling decorations, family visits, sweet desserts, and of course, shopping!
+The holidays are a time for dazzling decorations, sweet desserts, and of course, shopping!
 Whidbey Island is home to an incredible variety of locally-owned shops, restaurants, boutiques, and craft markets.
-From Clinton to Oak Harbor, it’s easy to find some really special gifts for the ones you love.
+From Clinton to Oak Harbor, it’s easy to find some really special gifts for the ones you love, even during the pandemic.

-The Saturday after Thanksgiving, (November 30th this year), is known as Small Business Saturday.
+The Saturday after Thanksgiving is known as Small Business Saturday.
 Consumers are encouraged to shop small, local, and support independent retailers.
 Keeping your money local is good for the economy and the community.
 Small business owners love what they do, and they play an important role in keeping our hometowns feeling special.
 Very likely they’re your neighbor down the street.
 Or they might be your kid’s Little League coach or Girl Scout leader.
 Chances are you’re supporting a friend who loves this island just as much as you do!

 When you spend your hard-earned dollars at a small business, we all gain lots of wonderful benefits.